 No matter what type of bridge you have, it will require some special care.
 Because of the nature of dental bridges, you will need to adjust your flossing techniques in order to maintain the health of your gums.
 Our dentists can show you the methods that will work best for you and even make recommendations for products to help make it easier.

-Are you missing a tooth?
+Are you missing a tooth and need a replacement?
 Dr. Jim Haymour, Dr. Everett Postill, or Dr. George Laschuck can perform an evaluation and present you with your options for dental treatment.
 Once you make a decision, our team will take excellent care of you during the restoration of your smile.